-This product should not be operated with door open using fire screen (AC01315) in states or provinces where particulate matter emission rate limit is enforced (ex: EPA).
+This product should not be operated with door open using fire screen (AC01299) in states or provinces where particulate matter emission rate limit is enforced (ex: EPA).

-1. Open the door.

-- 3. Lean the upper part of the fire screen against the top door opening making sure to stove the top fire screen brackets behind the primary air deflector. - 4.
+- Open the door.
+Hold the fire screen by the two handles and bring it close to the door opening.
+If the fire screen by the two handles and bring it close to the door opening. - 3.
+Lean the upper part of the fire screen against the top door opening making sure to stove the top fire screen brackets behind the primary air deflector. - 4.
 Lift the fire screen upwards and push the bottom part towards the stove then let the fire screen rest on the bottom of the door opening.